 With your chalk, make three equidistant marks on the shoulder of each tire (or at least one front and one rear tire).
 The mark should go far enough onto the sidewall that it will extend past what the tire should ever drive on.
 It should extend onto the tread far enough that you expect that part to contact the road with every rotation.
 Three marks will enable you to see at least two of them no matter how the wheel rolls to a stop.

 Now take a short test drive.
-A couple hundred yards should be enough to wear off some chalk.
+Several hundred yards should be enough to wear off some chalk.
 For this first test, just drive straight, no curves or turns.
 Park the car at a safe location and examine the chalk marks.
 Ideally, chalk should have worn off the entire tread width, but not the shoulder.
-If chalk is worn off partway onto the shoulder of the tire, add about 4 psi and retest.
+If the chalk is worn off partway onto the shoulder of the tire, add about 4 psi and retest.
 But if there’s still chalk at the outside edge of the tread, bleed off about 2 psi and try it again.
 There will probably be a range of about 3–4 psi that passes this test, and it’s better to be on the high side than low.

-Test drive on curves
+Test Drive on Curves

 Now refresh the chalk marks and do a second test.
-For this one, you might need a quarter mile of curvy road if you can't find an empty parking lot.
+For this one, you might need a quarter-mile of curvy road if you can't find an empty parking lot.
 Just make sure to include sweeping left- and right-hand curves.
 Take the curves at a normal everyday speed.
 Don’t go slowly like you’re trying to keep a cup of coffee from spilling into your lap.
 And don’t go squealing the tires—unless you drive like that all the time—and I hope you don’t.

 Park the car again and examine the chalk marks.
 Ideally, chalk should have worn very slightly off the shoulder as the tire flexed through the curves.
 If too much is scrubbed off, and you don’t want to be driving that much on that part of the shoulder, then add about 2 psi.
 Retest it to see if that looks better, but also redo the straight-line test to make sure that the entire tread width is still in contact with the road.